 In the early 13th C a couple new monastic orders of preaching monks sprang up known as the Mendicants.
-They were the Franciscans & Dominicans.
+They were the Franciscans and Dominicans.

 The Franciscans were founded by Francis of Assisi.
 They concentrated on preaching to ordinary Christians, seeking to renew basic, Spirit-led discipleship.
-The mission of the Dominicans aimed at confronting heretics & aberrant ideas.
+The mission of the Dominicans aimed at confronting heretics and aberrant ideas.

 The Dominicans were approved by the Pope as an official, church sponsored movement in 1216, the Franciscans received Papal endorsement 7 years later.

-To be a Mendicant means to rely on charity for support.
+To be a Mendicant meant to rely on charity for support.
 A salary or wage isn’t paid by the church to support mendicant monks.

-The appearance of these 2 mendicant orders was one of the most significant events of the Middle Ages, and marks one of the notable revivals in the history of the Christian Church.
-They were the Salvation Army of the 13th C. At a time when the spirit of the Crusades was waning & heresies threatened authority, Francis d’Assisi & Dominic de Guzman, an Italian & a Spaniard, united in reviving the spirit of the Western Church.
+The appearance of these two mendicant orders was one of the most significant events of the Middle Ages, and marks one of the notable revivals in the history of the Christian Church.
+They were the Salvation Army of the 13th C. At a time when the spirit of the Crusades was waning and heresies threatened authority, Francis d’Assisi and Dominic de Guzman, an Italian and a Spaniard, united in reviving the spirit of the Western Church.
 They started monasticism on a new path.
 They embodied Christian philanthropy; the sociological reformers of their age.
 The orders they birthed supplied the new universities and study of theology with some of their most brilliant lights.

 Two temperaments could scarcely have differed more widely than the temperaments of Francis and Dominic.
 The poet Dante described Francis as a Flame, igniting the world with love; Dominic he said, was a Light, illuminating the world.

-Francis is the most unpretentious, gentle, & lovable of all greats of monastic life.
+Francis is the most unpretentious, gentle, and lovable of all greats of monastic life.

-Dominic was, to put it bluntly à cold, systematic, & austere.
+Dominic was, to put it bluntly à cold, systematic, and austere.

 Francis was greater than the order that sought to embody his ways.

-The Dominicans became greater than their master by taking his rules & building on them.
+The Dominicans became greater than their master by taking his rules and building on them.

-Francis was like one of the apostles; Dominic a later & lesser leader.
+Francis was like one of the apostles; Dominic a later and lesser leader.

 Francis’ lifework was to save souls.
 Dominic’s was to defend the Church.
-Francis has been celebrated for his humility & gentleness; Dominic was called the “Hammer of heretics.”
+Francis has been celebrated for his humility and gentleness; Dominic was called the “Hammer of heretics.”

-The 2 leaders probable met at least 3 times.
-In 1217 they were both at Rome, and the Vatican proposed the union of the 2 orders into 1 organization.
-Dominic asked Francis for his cord, and bound himself with it, saying he desired the 2 to be one.
+The two leaders probable met at least thre times.
+In 1217, they were both at Rome, and the Vatican proposed the union of the two orders into one organization.
+Dominic asked Francis for his cord, and bound himself with it, saying he desired the two to be one.
 A year later they again met at Francis’ church in Assisi, and on the basis of what he saw, Dominic decided to embrace mendicancy, which the Dominicans adopted in 1220.
-In 1221 Dominic & Francis again met at Rome, when a powerful Cardinal tried to wrest control of the orders.
+In 1221, Dominic and Francis again met at Rome, when a powerful Cardinal tried to wrest control of the orders.

 Neither Francis nor Dominic wanted to reform existing monastic orders.
 At first, Francis had no intention of founding an order.
 He simply wanted to start a more organic movement of Christians to transform the world.
-Both Dominic & Francis sought to return the church to the simplicity & dynamic of Apostolic times.
+Both Dominic and Francis sought to return the church to the simplicity and dynamic of Apostolic times.